 Jolly up a wrapping session

 If you're embarking on present wrapping after a long day at work, smooth over the sticky tape snarl-ups with a festive glass or two.
-Victoria Moore's choices of Christmas tipples are a perfect place to start.
+Our Christmas tipples are a perfect place to start.

 Create homemade chocolate gifts